6 Potential Health Benefits Of Coca Leaf Tea

 Mice studies state that coca tea may have a beneficial effect on weight loss (1).
 Alkaloids found in the tea may have the ability to promote weight loss.
 These compounds may play a role in increasing lipolysis (breakdown of fatty acids in the body for energy).

-The intake of coca tea suppresses appetite (2).
+The intake of coca tea helps with appetite suppression (2).
 This also may contribute to weight loss.
-Anecdotal evidence suggests that drinking the tea regularly may increase the body’s natural ability to burn fat.
+Anecdotal evidence suggests that drinking tea regularly may increase the body’s natural ability to burn fat.

 2. May Boost Energy

-Some theories suggest that individuals often use coca tea for its purported stimulant properties (3).
-The leaves contain carbohydrates, calories, minerals, and vitamins that offer energy to the user (3).
+Some theories suggest that individuals often use coca tea for its purported stimulanti A class of drugs or compounds that increases the activity of the central nervous system and makes one more alert, energetic, awake, and confident. properties (3).
+The leaves are a good source of carbohydrates, calories, minerals, and vitamins that helps boost energy levels, thus also increasing alertness (3).
 This tea’s stimulatory effect is similar to coffee.
 But coca leaves lack caffeine – their tea could be ideal for those intolerant to caffeine.

 3. May Boost The Immune System

-Coca tea leaves contain various minerals and vitamins (3).
-These may play a role in boosting your immune system.
+Coca tea leaves contain various minerals and vitamins, such as vitamin A, calcium, iron, and riboflavini A variant of Vitamin B which is water soluble and is essential for cell growth, breakdown of fats, and energy production.
+(4).
+These may play a role in boosting your immune system (5), (6).
 Though direct research is lacking, the rich nutrients in the tea may help in this regard.

 4. May Alleviate Altitude Sickness